plblum/jivs/planning/Aria Design.md

 - the root-aware installation coordinator's concrete identity and complete algorithm;
 - concrete `EditorInstaller` ownership and construction;
 - `DomServices` default construction and registration of built-in updaters;
-- any logging policy for replacing an existing role registration;
 - final TypeScript documentation comments and public export list.